-So, first make sure you embody your company’s culture.
+First, make sure you embody your company’s culture.
 Then, make sure you are in sync about it with the top level leadership.
 Then, make sure only people who understand and follow your culture make it to manager or leadership positions.
-It means every team has at least one person leading with a good example, which is the key both on team and company level.
+It means every team has at least one person leading with a good example, which is the key both on the team and the company level.

 It’s best to assign a couple of weeks annually or twice a year, when the leaders actually managing the scaling can discuss the long-term plans with top level leadership.
 This should unify the vision, and help keep the focus.

 A few years ago, our developers at Coding Sans had a really tough time with this one project.
 New people were hired constantly, deadlines were closing in, and progress was a lot slower than anticipated.
 So naturally, our co-owners, the CTO and the engineering manager started staying in longer hours and even over the weekends to hit deadlines.

 No other employee was expected to do the same, yet many colleagues started following them, and it ended up creating a great connection and team spirit.
 These people bought into getting work done, and it built the culture.
 Some of them are highly valued senior developers at the company today.

 Obviously, this can’t work in the long run, and most of the time you should do the exact opposite.
 The lesson was learned, planning has improved vastly since those days.
 This story is just meant to show the power of leading by example when it comes to scaling culture.